magne4000/quassel-webserver/README.md

 The server is now running.

 #### Settings
-It is recommended to copy settings.js file to a new settings-user.js file
+It is recommended to copy settings.cjs file to a new settings-user.cjs file
 ```
-cp settings.js settings-user.js
+cp settings.cjs settings-user.cjs
 ```
-File `settings-user.js` can then be modified to specify default quasselcore `host` and `port`.
+File `settings-user.cjs` can then be modified to specify default quasselcore `host` and `port`.
-All available settings are described in `settings.js` file.
+All available settings are described in `settings.cjs` file.

 #### Certificate
 You must use your own certificate for https mode.
 The key file is located at ssl/key.pem, and the certificate ssl/cert.pem.